DataDriven 150

 - The Event Bucketer - easy - Logs slotted into buckets.

-- The Status Board - medium - Make sense of a pile of raw Nginx access logs.
+- The Status Board - medium - A pile of raw access logs, and two numbers that matter hiding inside the quotes.

 - The Eviction Policy - medium - Fixed capacity.
-Oldest unused entry gets evicted.
+The key left idle longest is the one that goes.

 - The Yahtzee Engine - hard - Five dice.
 Six faces.
 Score it.